ReDoIngMods/MyGui.net-For-SM/README.md

 # MyGui.NET (0.0.1 - BETA)
-MyGui.NET is a rewrite of the original [MyGui Layout Editor](http://mygui.info/) built using .NET 9, WinForms and [SkiaSharp](https://github.com/mono/SkiaSharp).
+MyGui.NET is a rewrite of the original [MyGUI Layout Editor](http://mygui.info/) built using .NET 9, WinForms and [SkiaSharp](https://github.com/mono/SkiaSharp).
 This version was specifically created for [Scrap Mechanic](https://store.steampowered.com/app/387990/Scrap_Mechanic/) Layout making.

-**This project is not affiliated with [MyGui](http://mygui.info/) in any way, shape or form.
+**This project is not affiliated with [MyGUI](http://mygui.info/) in any way, shape or form.
 It is simply an alternative to it to make Scrap Mechanic modding easier.**

-## Why use this Editor instead of the default MyGui Layout Editor?
+## Why use this Editor instead of the default MyGUI Layout Editor?
 - **TONS** more Quality of Life features!
 - Way better **User Experience**!
 - *(Subjectively)* More readable source code, less of an *OOP hell*.